 Standby power - Some companies leave their air compressors on for convenience assuming that, because they have a variable speed drive, the compressors do not use much energy.
 However, even when on standby mode with a variable speed drive, air compressors are typically using around half of their full-capacity power.
 Modern components and controls can reduce standby energy use by 50% or more.

-Energy efficiency best practice guide: Compressed air systems Sustainability Victoria
+Compressed air Sustainability Victoria

 Compressed air tools, tip sheets and case studies US Department of Energy